vivshaw/vivshaw.github.io/README.md

 - [ ] There's an error with `'` and `"` in Prism code blocks of unknown language
 - [ ] Make `code` blocks more legible
-- [ ] Figure out what the heck is controlling scrolling in fenced code blocks
 - [ ] Nicer component for loading images in MDX?
 - [ ] Actual dev env support for MDX
 - [ ] Line numbers in code blocks